Honeybees help us in many ways that we are not even aware of. After all, the honeybee is the producer of one of the...

 „When my bee colonies died, I couldn't keep the tears in my eyes.
 It hit me all the way and I said to myself that I never want to experience this again.
 I was lucky to find this system of bee care and now I know that it's just about me and that it's up to me to have prosperous bees or beggars.
 I definitely recommend it to everyone - this monitoring will definitely help."

 Elena M., 42 years old, Senec

 „I am very lucky to have discovered these people.
 Even at my age, they moved this book even further.
 Although I am not technically and computer savvy, my grandchildren helped me with the installation.
 Now I know exactly how to treat bees at different stages of their lives.
-And yet it's so simple, I just look at the graphs in the application and I know exactly what my bees would like."
+And yet it's so simple, just see the graphs in the application and I know exactly what my bees like."

 Peter G., 74 years old, Spišské Podhradie

 My name is Peter Kočalka and I am a professional beekeeper.
 However, I am not just an ordinary commercial beekeeper, I am interested in organic beekeeping and I always need to understand their behavior.
 Not only do thousands of people already support my approach, but I have developed procedures for bee care and monitoring, which not only helps beekeepers, but also serves to collect scientific data.